mongodb/specifications/source/connection-monitoring-and-pooling/connection-monitoring-and-pooling.md

 If an operation times out the socket while awaiting a server response, the driver MUST mark the connection as "pending."
 When this connection is next checked out the driver MUST attempt to complete the read.
 This process should continue until the response is successfully read or the cumulative `pendingResponseTimeoutLimit` of 400ms is reached.
 If the `pendingResponseTimeoutLimit` is reached, the connection MUST be closed.
-The goal of this procedure is to minimize connection churn by attempting to empty server responses under CSOT conditions (e.g. a socket timeout) rather than strictly closing a connection.
+The goal of this procedure is to minimize connection churn by attempting to empty server responses under CSOT conditions rather than strictly closing a connection.

 ```python
 def await_pending_read(pool, conn):